 Don’t fret if its wet

-The weather is always out of our control but there are plenty of activities to do which will be out of the rain and still be a whole lot of fun.
+The weather is always out of our control but there are plenty of activities to do which will still be a whole lot of fun.

 Buy an umbrella and take a waterproof jacket just in case, and use the weather to your advantage.
 You may be lucky enough to have some of the prime sights to yourself!